usagisukisuki/AEP/README.md

 ## Preparation for iRPE dataset
-Download our google drive [[Drive]](https://drive.google.com/file/d/1CxxLRN1QUsZID85L1lAv3GnYWRauiYBW/view?usp=sharing)
+Download our google drive [[Drive]](https://drive.google.com/file/d/1CxxLRN1QUsZID85L1lAv3GnYWRauiYBW/view?usp=sharing) and you can be decompressed　this file to run the following code.
 ```
-sudo xz -dc Dataset.tar.xz | tar xfv -
+xz -dc Dataset.tar.xz | tar xfv -
 ```

 ## Training
-If you prepared the dataset, you can directly run the following codes to train the model.
+If you prepared the dataset, you can directly run the following code to train the model.
 ```
 sh train.sh
 ```

 ## Testing
-If you generated the pretrain model, you can run the following codes to evaluate the model.
+If you generated the pretrain model, you can run the following code to evaluate the model.
 ```
 sh teset.sh
 ```